 - SerPIE is the acronym for Synergistic Efforts to Reduce Pharmaceutical Impacts on the Environment

 - The program offers a one-health approach to minimizing environmental impacts.

 - SerPIE highlights the connection between pharmaceutical drugs, personal care products, and pollution by tackling tough topics like the opioid crisis and giving the public information to safeguard their home and the environment.

 - To improve literacy concerning local environmental health issues by oﬀering resources that enable citizens to safeguard their homes and the environment from PPCPs

-- To accentuate the benefits of using safe, eﬀective methods to dispose of expired and un
+- To accentuate the benefits of using safe, eﬀective methods to dispose of expired and unwanted pharmaceuticals.

 Activities and Components

 - National Drug Take‐Back Drives

 - Web‐based Repository (WWR)